nkrgit/Deep-Q-Networks-RL/README.md

 <h2>Part 1 </h2>

 I explored 'CartPole-v1' and 'Mountain Car v0' environments.
-Below are few details of the environments.
+Below are a few details of the environments.

 <h3>Cart pole v1:</h3>